William Does His Bit: William The Highwayman

 William decides that he and Ginger should become highwaymen to steal some money to account for money that was lost by them, and by William's bike being removed because he trampled flowers over with it.
 William and Ginger dress up as what they think highwaymen look like.
 Their first attempts are useless, but then they steal a man's briefcase, believing it to be full of treasure.
 It turns out it is full of rocks.
 Ethel is starting a rockery, and William sells them to her for six pennies.
 A gentleman visits who happens to be the girl's relation, and says that highwaymen held up his car.
 William is found out, but all ends well when he sees a movie about highwaymen with the gentleman.

 Boys Will Be Boys

 The Brown family is getting stressed out at William's presence.
 They decide he must be given to one of his relations for a while to keep.
 William at first is indignant about being kept by his aunt, then he discovers the village she lives in isn't so dull after all...
 Two elderly gentleman, a colonel and another man find themselves bickering like they did the year before, and the one before that and so on, about their prizes.
 One breeds good asparagus, and one good peaches.
 Both vow to win the other's best offerings and grow those plants.
-William gets most mixed up in the happenings, accidentally wrecking their plants, which finally causes the contest to be called off that year, and decides after his adventures with them, not to be too detailed to his mother about what happened.
+William gets most mixed up in the happenings, accidentally wrecking their plants.
+The men's anger at William is assuaged when the contest is called off due to war, and decides after his adventures with them, not to be too detailed to his mother about what happened.